A million Syrian child refugees is 'shameful milestone': U.N.

 There is a huge risk of a "lost generation" of Syrian youth, including adolescents whose anger has become "extremely dangerous" to society and the region, Antonio Guterres, U.N.
 High Commissioner for Refugees, told a joint news conference.

-Guterres said he had met Syrian children in refugee camps suffering from loss of speech, disturbed sleep, and "very strange" forms of behaviour after violence they had seen or endured.
+Guterres said he had met Syrian children in refugee camps suffering from loss of speech, disturbed sleep, and "very strange" forms of behavior after violence they had seen or endured.

 Referring to a Syrian girl in Zaatari camp in Jordan which holds 120,000 refugees, he said: "I remember one child of four years old with a family in a tent in Zaatari.
 During the 15-20 minutes that I was with them, she was compulsively shooting with a toy gun and it was impossible to make the child stop."